Chapter 7 Bankruptcy

 …that initially it will have a negative impact on your credit score.
 The bankruptcy trustee can seize any valuable assets that are not exempt.
 If you are behind on payments for a secured debt like your mortgage or car loan the lender can get the court’s permission to seize the collateral.

 The costs of a Chapter 7 Bankruptcy with NoWorriesBankruptcy.com is a flat fee based on the complexity of your case and on your location.
-For most all of our Chapter 7 cases we will typically charge $799 as a flat fee for the attorney fees.
-All costs will be spelled out for you at your free initial consultation before you commit to anything.
-The court charges a $335.00 filing fee in addition to attorney fees.
+For many of our Chapter 7 cases we will typically charge as little as $899 as a flat fee for the attorney fees.
+All costs will be spelled out for you during your free initial consultation before you commit to anything.
+The court charges a $335 filing fee in addition to attorney fees.
 However, you may qualify for a fee waiver from the court which may save you from having to pay any filing fees at all.